 The crisis that led to Park’s impeachment began in October 2016, when a series of news reports stunned the country.
-They revealed that Park has apparently let her old confidant Choi Soon-sil effectively rule the country: an unknown 60-year-old woman, without any background in public service or other relevant qualifications was effectively in charge.
-Interviews, reports, and investigation results showed that Park was incapable of making any decisions without Choi’s approval or direction: on national policies, appointment of high rank government officials, the content of Park’s speeches, or even adjustment of her presidential schedules.
-Choi even decided what Park should wear each day and unlawfully arranged Park’s regular cosmetic procedures to be conducted by Choi’s private doctor.
+They revealed that Park has apparently let her old confidant Choi Soon-sil effectively rule the country: an unknown 60-year-old woman, without any background in public service or other relevant qualifications.
+Their relationship goes back to Choi’s father Choi Tae-min, a self-appointed priest who was known to have exercised personal influence on young Park’s mind since her father’s ruling era.
+Interviews, reports, and investigation results showed that Park was incapable of making important decisions without Choi’s approval or direction: on national policies, appointment of high rank government officials, the content of Park’s speeches, adjustment of her presidential schedules, or even what to wear in diplomatic events.
 Using Park’s dependency on her, Choi placed her right-hand persons in the Blue House, government bureaus and corporations, and attained confidential information that she used for her own profits.
 Park herself directed her staff to show secret documents to Choi and get her approval first before proceeding.
-Choi abused this position to massively enrich herself: She requested Park to create public foundations for her and extract donations from chaebols.
-Following Park’s order, a Blue House officer assigned to each chaebol the “donation” they were to pay for Choi’s foundations.
-Park met the president of each chaebol one on one requesting their contributions.
+Choi abused this position to enrich herself: She requested Park to create public foundations and extract donations from chaebols.
+Following Park’s order, a Blue House officer assigned to each chaebol the “donation” they were to pay.
 Around 70 million USD was gathered from chaebols in a few months.
-Choi operated the foundations as her private business, handily acquiring contracts for numerous government-sponsored projects.
-Choi’s accumulated fortune is assumed to be in the billions.
+Choi virtually operated the foundations as her private business, handily acquiring contracts for numerous government-sponsored projects.

 The legislature responded to people’s voice.
 On December 9, 2016, 234 out of 300 members of the National Assembly voted for the impeachment of President Park.
 It means about the half of Park’s conservative party members also voted for her impeachment.
 The conservative party collapsed and divided in the process.
 The case was sent to the Constitutional Court for a final judgment.
 (According to Article 65 of the South Korean Constitution, a 2/3 majority of all registered members of the National Assembly is required to impeach the president.
 Then the National Assembly brings the case to the Constitutional Court for a final judgment to assess whether the National Assembly’s decision is constitutionally justified.
 Article 113 of the Constitution requires six votes out of nine Constitutional Court justices to impeach the president.)

 Following the Court’s impeachment decision, the law provides that a new presidential election will be held in 60 days.
 The leading presidential candidate in nationwide polls is Mr. Moon Jae-in, a center-left politician, who was a human rights lawyer during the military dictatorship era and who had lost to Park in the previous election.
-Citizens now call for arresting Park, who lost immunity by impeachment, and to criminally prosecute her.
-Demands for reforming chaebols as well as overcoming authoritarian culture within educational, business and government institutions are widespread, and genuine reforms seem a real possibility.
+Citizens now call for arresting Park, who lost immunity by impeachment.
+Demands for reforming chaebols as well as overcoming authoritarian culture within educational, business and government institutions are widespread.
 In March 2017 in Seoul, Spring appears to have arrived.
-But the summer will define how this constitutional moment will figure in South Korean constitutional history.
+But the summer and on will define how this constitutional moment will figure in South Korean constitutional history.